InfinityVM/InfinityVM/book/src/integration/onchain.md

 # Onchain Jobs

-For building an app which uses onchain jobs, we recommend using the [Infinity foundry template](https://github.com/InfinityVM/infinity-foundry-template/tree/main).
+For building an app which uses onchain jobs, we recommend forking the [Infinity foundry template](https://github.com/InfinityVM/infinity-foundry-template/tree/main).
 We have instructions in the `README` to get started (most of the content in this page is in the `README` too).

 ## Writing your app contract